by Collyn Rivers

-Early travel trailers used appliances that drew more current than now.
-That required travel trailer parks to have 15 amp socket outlets.
-You may, however, need to use a travel trailer where there are only 10 amp outlets.
+Early caravans used appliances that drew more current than now.
+That required caravan parks to have 15 amp socket outlets.
+You may, however, need to use a caravan where there are only 10 amp outlets.
 A 15 amp plug will not fit.
 It has a larger earth pin.
 Some people file down that pin to fit.
 Or make an illegal 10-15 amp cable.
 There cannot however be a weak link in a chain of safety.
 That includes not pulling 15 amps through plugs, cables and connectors designed to carry 10 amps.
 It’s like a 15-tonne winch with a 10-tonne cable.

 The Amp-fibian is a legal alternative.
 It is a short cable with a 10 amp inlet plug.
 It also has an inbuilt 10 amp circuit breaker and RCD.
 Plus a 15 amp outlet socket.
 It restricts supply to 10 amps but as most electrical appliances now draw less energy this not likely to be a problem.

 The Amp-fibian 15-10 amp adaptor.
 A standard 15 amp supply cable is plugged into the receptacle (left) that is then sealed by a waterproof cover.